 - A time-sensitive reconstruction of the Northern Runway shoulder, completed within six-hour overnight windows.

 The Echo Romeo RET is a landmark achievement, showcasing PJ Hegarty’s expertise in airside construction.
-The project enhances Gatwick’s airside infrastructure, improving aircraft turnaround times, lowering carbon emissions and supporting the airport’s continued growth.
+The project enhances Gatwick’s airside infrastructure, improved resilience, lowered carbon emissions and supporting the airport’s continued growth.